-I brought the book home, along with many others, and immediately showed it to Max.
+When I brought the book home from the library, I immediately showed it to Max.

 “Doesn’t that sound so interesting?”
 I asked him.